-- 1. The Company shall inform employees on the Company's intranet, if there is one, or via a newsletter or e-mail that is disseminated to all employees at least annually, of the officer (the "Complaints Officer") designated from time to time by the Committee to whom complaints and submissions can be made regarding accounting, internal accounting controls or auditing matters or issues of concern regarding questionable accounting or auditing matters. - 2.
-The Complaints Officer shall be informed that any complaints or submissions so received must be kept confidential and that the identity of employees making complaints or submissions shall be kept confidential and shall only be communicated to the Committee or the Chair of the Committee. - 3.
-The Complaints Officer shall be informed that he or she must report to the Committee as frequently as such Complaints Officer deems appropriate, but in any event no less frequently than on a quarterly basis prior to the quarterly meeting of the Committee called to approve interim and annual financial statements of the Company. - 4.
-Upon receipt of a report from the Complaints Officer, the Committee shall discuss the report and take such steps as the Committee may deem appropriate. - 5.
-The Complaints Officer shall retain a record of a complaint or submission received for a period of six years following resolution of the complaint or submission.
+- 1. The Corporation shall ensure that all employees are informed of the Corporation's Whistleblower Policy which designates the individual and contact details to whom complaints and submissions can be made regarding accounting, internal accounting controls or auditing matters or issues of concern regarding questionable accounting or auditing matters. - 2.
+The Whisteblower Policy states that that any complaints or submissions received must be kept confidential and that the identity of employees making complaints or submissions shall be kept confidential and shall only be communicated to the Committee or the Chair of the Committee. - 3.
+Any complaints received, which relate to accounting, internal accounting controls or auditing matters shall be reported to the Committee no less frequently than on a quarterly basis prior to the quarterly meeting of the Committee called to approve interim and annual financial statements of the Corporation. - 4.
+Upon receipt of a report the Committee shall discuss the report and take such steps as the Committee may deem appropriate. - 5.
+The Corporation shall retain a record of a complaint or submission received for a period of six years following resolution of the complaint or submission.